 C. Terms of Members:

 All members will be elected to serve two (2) year staggered terms.
 Terms will begin on July 1.
 The purposes of staggered terms are to assure continuity and to avoid full turnover in any year.
 The groups will be divided so as to constitute members from a diverse cross-section of the membership representation.
 Any vacant member position shall be appointed by the Executive Committee on an interim basis.
 When a vacancy occurs in any elected Senate position, the Executive Committee shall appoint a representative to complete the unexpired term.
-After completion of a two year term, delegates must take a one-year break before they can serve as a member of Staff Senate with the exception of continuing as chair or chair-elect of Staff Senate or on the Executive Board of Staff Assembly.
+Current delegates may run for re-election.

 D. Removal of Members: